-Subject: Information Interview Request
+Subject: Informational Interview Request

-Dear Mr./Ms./Dr. Last Name:
+Dear Mr./Ms./Dr. Last Name (use full name if unsure of prefix/gender):

-My name is Steven Seminole, and I am a junior majoring in communication at Florida State University.
-I found your name in the Career Center's ProfessioNole Mentors database and noticed that you also graduated from the FSU College of Communication and Information.

-While I am not looking for a job at this time, I am interested in learning about typical career paths in the field of communications.
-I would greatly appreciate 15-30 minutes of your time to discuss opportunities in the field, as well as your career path to your current position as \\\\\\ at
+My name is Steven Seminole, and I am a junior majoring in Public Relations at Florida State University.
+I found your name in The Career Center's ProfessioNole Mentors database and noticed that you also graduated from the FSU College of Communication and Information.
+While I am not looking for a job at this time, I am interested in learning about typical career paths in the field of communication.
+I would greatly appreciate 15-30 minutes of your time to discuss opportunities in the field, as well as your career path to your current position as at